SpinaCMS/Spina/docs/v2/rendering_content/7_repeating_content.md

 # Repeating content

 Nesting content is a very powerful feature of Spina.
-In your theme config you can configure repeating content by adding a part to `config.parts`:
+In your theme config you can configure repeating content by adding a part to `config.parts`.
+You can nest any parts you want, even custom parts.

 ## Theme configuration

 ```
 config.parts = [
   # ...
+  { name: "title", title: "Title", part_type: "Spina::Parts::Line" },
+  { name: "image", title: "Image", part_type: "Spina::Parts::Image"},
   {
-    name: "title",
-    title: "Title",
-    part_type: "Spina::Parts::Line"
-  }, {
-    name: "image",
-    title: "Image",
-    part_type: "Spina::Parts::Image"
-  }, {
     name: "portfolio",
     title: "Portfolio",
     parts: %w(title image),